FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Experimental Setup

 GuitarSet \cite{quingyang2019guitarset} is a small dataset comprising audio from solo guitar playing with accompanying string-level note and pitch annotations.
 It consists of six players' interpretations over various chord progressions and styles, amounting in total to 360 short excerpts.
-We utilize GuitarSet for training, validation, and evaluation, in a six-fold cross-validation scheme split by player where one split is held out for validation and evaluation, respectively.
+We utilize GuitarSet for training, validation, and evaluation, in a six-fold cross-validation scheme split by player where two splits are held out, one for validation and evaluation, respectively.
 The note and pitch annotations within the dataset are grouped, meaning the string and fret origin of each pitch observation is known.
-This allows us to generate ground-truth targets to carry out the continuous-valued pitch estimation steps described in this paper.
-Although the note-contour grouping is provided, we implemented our own cluster-based grouping\footnote{Please see the code for more details on this procedure.} to alleviate the effect of some noisy pitch observations (see Fig. \ref{fig:output_comparison}a).
-We also observed some slight misalignment between the time boundaries of notes and their corresponding pitch contours.
-As such we also adjust the discrete tablature training targets, derived from note annotations, to better align with the available pitch observations.
-Note that we still perform all evaluation with respect to original targets.
-Since there is no explicit mention of playing techniques in GuitarSet, for all experiments we only utilize a maximum deviation of $r = 1.0$.
+This allows us to generate ground-truth targets to carry out continuous-valued pitch estimation as described in Sec. \ref{sec:estimating_continuous_pitch}.
+Although the note-contour grouping is provided, we implemented our own cluster-based grouping algorithm\footnote{Please see the code for more details on this procedure.} to alleviate the effect of some noisy pitch observations (see Fig. \ref{fig:output_comparison}a).
+With our algorithm, pitch observations in adjacent frames with frequency difference below a certain threshold are clustered.
+Small clusters are discarded, and all other clusters are either assigned to the ground-truth note with the most overlap in time and nearest average frequency, or used to create a new note label .
+The training targets for the tablature head are derived from discretized note annotations and adjusted to better align with the time boundaries of associated pitch contour clusters.
+Note that all evaluation is performed with respect to the original annotations.
+Since there is no explicit mention of playing techniques in GuitarSet, for all experiments we only utilize a maximum pitch deviation of $r = 1.0$.